Tested: Is Squarespace Good For SEO in 2024?

 This is the second post in our series where we test the on-page SEO of the world’s most popular CMS systems.

-In part 1 we lifted the hood on Wix (conclusion: it’s getting better for SEO).
-This time out we’re focusing on Wix’s main competitor in the “click and go” small business website world; Squarespace, a CMS that currently powers 1.8% of websites globally (as of February 2022).
+In this part, we’re focusing on a popular CMS in the “click and go” small business website world; Squarespace, a CMS that currently powers 3.0% of websites globally (as of June 2024).

 Read on to discover:

-• how well set up for on-page SEO Squarespace is out the box,
+• how well set up for on-page SEO Squarespace is out of the box in 2024,

 • how you can configure your Squarespace site to rank higher in Google,